Andromedans/andromeda/meta-language.md

 At present, due to lack of meta-level types, lists are heterogeneous in the sense that they may contain values of different shapes.

-###### Data constructors

-AML is currently untyped.
-Nevertheless we can declare a data constructor using the top-level `data` declaration:

-    data Tag n

-Here `Tag` is the name of the data constructor and `n` is a numeral which signifies the arity of `Tag`.
-To see how this works, suppose we wanted to implement in AML the inductive type (written in OCaml syntax)

-    type 'a tree = Empty | Leaf of 'a | Tree of 'a tree * 'a tree

-In AML we would declare the three data constructors as

-    data Empty 0
-    data Leaf 1
-    data Tree 2

-The trees are then written as in OCaml except that we write `Tag c₁ ... cᵢ` instead of `Tag (c₁, ..., cᵢ)`, for example:

-    # data Empty 0
-    Data constructor Empty is declared.
-    # data Leaf 1
-    Data constructor Leaf is declared.
-    # data Tree 2
-    Data constructor Tree is declared.
-    # do Tree (Leaf "foo") (Tree Empty (Tree (Leaf "bar") (Leaf "baz")))
-    Tree (Leaf "foo") (Tree Empty (Tree (Leaf "bar") (Leaf "baz")))

-Because AML is untyped it allows us to write silly things such as

-    # do Tree (fun x => x) Empty
-    Tree <function> Empty

-However, it complains if we provide too few or too many arguments to the data constructor:

-    # do Leaf
-    File "?", line 2, characters 4-7: Syntax error
-      this data constructor needs 1 more arguments
-    # do Leaf "foo" "bar" "baz"
-    File "?", line 2, characters 4-7: Runtime error
-      cannot apply a data tag

-The last error message is generated because `Leaf "foo"` is applied to `"bar"` but `Leaf "foo"` is not a function.

 ##### `match` statements and patterns